History of the Australian Labor Party: The Labour years

 At the 1910 election, Fisher led Labour to victory with 50% of the vote and 42 seats.
 The Fisher government was Australia's first elected federal majority government, held Australia's first Senate majority (22 out of 36), and was the world's first labour party majority government.
 This was the first time a labour party had controlled any house of a legislature, and the first time it controlled both houses of a bicameral legislature.
-Labour implemented many of its policies mostly in his first government in fields such as defence, constitutional matters, finance, transport and communications, and social security, including establishing old-age and disability pensions, improved working conditions including a maternity allowance and workers compensation, created a national currency, forming the Royal Australian Navy, the commencement of construction for the Trans-Australian Railway, expanding the bench of the High Court of Australia, founding Canberra and establishing the government-owned Commonwealth Bank of Australia.
+Labour implemented many of its policies mostly in his first government in fields such as defence, constitutional matters, finance, transport and communications, and social security, including establishing old-age and disability pensions, improved working conditions including a maternity allowance and workers compensation, created a national currency, forming the Royal Australian Navy, the commencement of construction for the Trans-Australian Railway, expanding the bench of the High Court of Australia, founding Canberra and establishing the government-owned Commonwealth Bank.
 Fisher carried out measures to break up land monopolies, put forward proposals for more regulation of working hours, wages and employment conditions, and amended the 1904 Conciliation and Arbitration Act to provide greater authority for the court president and to allow for Commonwealth employees' industrial unions, registered with the Arbitration Court.
 A land tax, aimed at breaking up big estates and to provide a wider scope for small-scale farming, was also introduced, while coverage of the Arbitration system extended to agricultural workers, domestics, and federal public servants.
 In addition, the age at which women became entitled to the old-age pension was lowered from 65 to 60.
 The introduction of the maternity allowance enabled more births to be attended by doctors, thus leading to reductions in infant mortality.
 Fisher also for the first time appointed a High Commissioner to Britain.

 The state branches were also successful, except in Victoria, where the strength of Deakinite liberalism inhibited the party's growth.
 The state branches formed their first majority governments in New South Wales and South Australia in 1910, in Western Australia in 1911, in Queensland in 1915 and in Tasmania in 1925.
 Such success eluded equivalent social democratic and labour parties in other countries for many years.
 Labor also submitted two referendum questions in 1911, both of which were lost.
 The party adopted the formal name "Australian Labour Party" in 1908, but changed the spelling of "Labour" in its name to "Labor" in 1912.